sriramab/gamamanual/WikiOnly/OperatorsAK.md

 #### Examples:
 ```
-list var0 <- [a1,a2,a3] accumulate (each neighbours_at 10); 	// var0 equals a flat list of all the neighbours of these three agents
+list var0 <- [a1,a2,a3] accumulate (each neighbors_at 10); 	// var0 equals a flat list of all the neighbors of these three agents
 list<int> var1 <- [1,2,4] accumulate ([2,4]); 	// var1 equals [2,4,2,4,2,4]
 list<int> var2 <- [1,2,4] accumulate (each * 2); 	// var2 equals [2,4,8]
 ```